Perspective | The Sun Belt has a history-making commissioner — and some pretty good football teams

 “I honestly hadn’t thought about it,” he said from New Orleans, where the Sun Belt is headquartered.
-“But when I saw it right in front of me, it caught me off-guard.
-I remembered going to NCAA conventions and seeing men like [Ohio State athletic director] Gene Smith and [former MEAC commissioner] Charles Harris and thinking, ‘I wonder if I can be like them someday?’
+“But when I saw it right in front of me, it caught me off guard.
+I remembered going to NCAA conventions and seeing men like [Ohio State Athletic Director] Gene Smith and [former Mid-Eastern Athletic Conference commissioner] Charles Harris and thinking, ‘I wonder if I can be like them someday?’
 They inspired me.
 It occurred to me that day that now it was up to me to lead, to try to show others this was a path they could follow.
 I still very much feel that way.”

 Gill had lived most of his adult life as a Black man in what was (and is) a largely White world.
 After playing football for four years at Duke — beginning as a walk-on running back — he applied for an NCAA internship as a senior.

 “I really had no idea what I wanted to do,” he said.
 “I’d been a role player in college, certainly not a pro prospect.
-I was talking one day to Chris Kennedy (Duke’s longtime academic adviser and compliance director), and he suggested I apply for an NCAA internship to see if administration interested me.
+I was talking one day to Chris Kennedy [Duke’s longtime academic adviser and compliance director], and he suggested I apply for an NCAA internship to see if administration interested me.
 I got it and went from there.”

-Gill worked twice at the NCAA in various roles, and as an assistant athletic director at Vanderbilt and then at Oklahoma.
+Gill worked twice at the NCAA in various roles and as an assistant athletic director at Vanderbilt and then at Oklahoma.
 In 2007, he was offered the chance to become the athletic director at American University.
-Initially, he was hesitant because AU doesn’t play football, but his longtime partner Tiffany Speaks — they first met at a bus stop while Duke undergraduates — liked the idea of going to a big city.
-“Norman isn’t exactly Washington D.C.” he said with a laugh.
+Initially, he was hesitant because AU doesn’t play football, but his longtime partner, Tiffany Speaks — they first met at a bus stop while Duke undergraduates — liked the idea of going to a big city.
+“Norman isn’t exactly Washington, D.C.,” he said with a laugh.

 Five years later, he was offered the job as AD at Richmond — “I liked that they played football,” he said — and stayed there for five years.